-To ensure that quality management planning is a fruitful process, there are certain best practices which if followed diligently it becomes a smooth sailing for any organization and is not taken as a task other than the routine functions of the organization.
+To ensure that it is a fruitful process, there are certain best practices which if followed diligently it becomes a smooth sailing for any organization and is not taken as a task other than the routine functions of the organization.

-- Quality management planning is an integral part of the organization’s objectives.
+- It is an integral part of the organization’s objectives.

 - Processes monitoring, not people, is the key to effective quality control